trudorudo/OurImpactfulZebra/README.md

 Liri js is a command line node app that takes in parameters and gives you back data.

 # Motivation
-Create an application that helps user to find any inforamation needeed about movies, concerts and songs.
+Create an application that helps user to find any information needed about movies, concerts and songs.

 # Technologies used
 *  Node.js